perkee/advent-2019-elm/README.md

 6. Not yet
 7. Not yet
 8. <https://ellie-app.com/7sgSmvhn42Qa1>
-9. https://ellie-app.com/7s68TGXmKWxa1 Had to make it run faster (100k recursions per cycle) so I cannot render memory while it is running.
+9. <https://ellie-app.com/7s68TGXmKWxa1> Had to make it run faster (100k recursions per cycle) so I cannot render memory while it is running.
+10. Not yet
+11. <https://ellie-app.com/7sKFHT6hDLpa1> Only part 2 runs in Ellie, part 1 passes the maximum stack call size, kind of interesting.

 To be continued